Asr13b/myYoutubeFeed/README.md

 2. **Setup API Key:** Open `index.html` and replace the `API_KEY` and `CHANNEL_ID` with your own Google Cloud credentials.
 3. **Deployment:** This project is pre-configured for **GitHub Pages** or **Netlify**.
 ---
+### 🔒 Security Note
+The API key used in this project is **restricted** via the Google Cloud Console.
+It is configured to only accept requests from authorized domains and is limited strictly to the YouTube Data API v3 to prevent unauthorized usage or quota abuse.
+---

 ### 📫 Connect with Me